Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 > America was founded as a Christian nation.

-It arrives dressed in certainty.

-Sometimes with patriotic music swelling behind it.

-Sometimes wrapped in the Constitution like scripture.

-Sometimes delivered from pulpits that sound increasingly like campaign rallies.

-Sometimes shouted online with enough confidence to make disagreement feel almost sacrilegious.
+It arrives dressed in certainty — sometimes with patriotic music swelling behind it, sometimes wrapped in the Constitution like scripture, sometimes delivered from pulpits that sound increasingly like campaign rallies, and sometimes shouted online with enough confidence to make disagreement feel almost sacrilegious.

 And to be fair:

 The claim survives because it contains fragments of truth.

 Many founders were shaped by Christian moral culture.
 Biblical language shaped early American imagination.
 Christian ethics influenced large parts of public life.
 Churches mattered.
 Faith mattered.
 Moral language mattered.

 No serious person should pretend otherwise.

 But influence and foundation are not the same thing.

-And somewhere between reverence, nostalgia, fear, grievance, political polarization, and the understandable desire for cultural continuity, many Americans have quietly accepted a version of history that becomes increasingly difficult to defend once you open the documents themselves.
+Somewhere between reverence, nostalgia, fear, grievance, political polarization, and the understandable desire for cultural continuity, many Americans have quietly accepted a version of history that becomes increasingly difficult to defend once you open the documents themselves.

 Because the uncomfortable reality is this: